OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 ## Secure Connections

 The time has long passed since it was reasonable to use cleartext HTTP alone and it's usually trivial to secure HTTP connections using HTTPS.
-HTTPS is essentially HTTP layered on top of another protocol known as transport layer security.
-And transport layer security performs a multi-leg handshake using public key cryptography and, when complete, creates a secure connection.
+HTTPS is essentially HTTP layered on top of another protocol known as Transport Layer Security (TLS).
+And TLS performs a handshake using public key cryptography and, when complete, creates a secure connection.

-An HTTPS connection is considered secure because of three properties.
-The first being that the data that's leaving your app goes over the network encrypted.
-So it can't be read.
+An HTTPS connection is considered secure because of three properties:

-The second that it provides message integrity so the message can't be altered without detection.
+- **Confidentiality:** TLS encrypts data before sending it over the network, which means it can't be read by an intermediary.
-And finally, the third, it provides authentication so you can actually prove the identity of exactly who you are talking to.
+- **Integrity:** the data can't be altered without detection.

-it important to use HTTPS?
-Well, it's essentially, it comes down to this: your customers trust you with their data and their privacy.
+- **Authentication:** the client can validate the identity of the server to make sure the connection is established with the correct server.

 ## Server Trust Evaluation

-Certificate Authorities are an integral part of a secure client server communication and they are predefined in the trust store of each operating system.
-For instance, on iOS you are automatically trusting an enormous amount of certificates which you can look up in detail in the Apple documentation, that will show you [lists of available trusted root certificates for each iOS version](https://support.apple.com/en-gb/HT204132 "Lists of available trusted root certificates in iOS").
+Certificate Authorities (CAs) are an integral part of a secure client server communication and they are predefined in the trust store of each operating system.
+For instance, on iOS there are more than 200 root certificates installed (see Apple documentation - Available trusted root certificates for Apple operating systems](https://support.apple.com/en-gb/HT204132 "Lists of available trusted root certificates in iOS"))

-CAs can be added to the trust store, either manually through the user, by an MDM that manages your enterprise device or through malware.
+CAs can be added to the trust store, either manually by the user, by an MDM that manages the enterprise device or through malware.
 The question is then: "can you trust all of those CAs and should your app rely on the default trust store?".
 After all, there are well-known cases where certificate authorities have been compromised or tricked into issuing certificates to impostors.
 A detailed timeline of CA breaches and failures can be found at [sslmate.com](https://sslmate.com/certspotter/failures "Timeline of PKI Security Failures").

-Both Android and iOS allow to customize trusted CAs or trust anchors.
+Both Android and iOS allow the user to install additional CAs or trust anchors.

 An app may want to trust a custom set of CAs instead of the platform default.
-The most common reasons of this are:
+The most common reasons for this are:

 - Connecting to a host with a custom certificate authority (a CA that isn't known or trusted by the system yet), such as a CA that is self-signed or is issued internally within a company.
-- Limiting the set of CAs to only the CAs you trust instead of every pre-installed CA.
+- Limiting the set of CAs to a specific list of trusted CAs.
 - Trusting additional CAs not included in the system.

 ### About Trust Stores